 Data for Georgia Projects

-Science for Georgia created an environmental justice index to contextualize national information from the EJ Screen and CEJST, and add in local Georgia information.
+Science for Georgia created a health and environmental burden index to contextualize national information from the EJ Screen and CEJST, and to add in local Georgia information.
+It provides a burden score.
+The map is shown below, where dark blue indicates a high burden score.

 Emory Quantitative Theory & Methods (QTM) Students